SteveBeauchemin/nfdumpWrapper/README.md

 Make sure the wrapper is executable.<BR>
 chmod 755 /usr/local/nfdumpWrapper/NFDump-wrapper.pl<BR>
 <BR>
-Now, hide the original nfdump my renaming it and prefixing a dot to the name.<BR>
+Now, hide the original nfdump by renaming it and prefixing a dot to the name making it a hidden file.<BR>
 mv /usr/local/bin/nfdump /usr/local/bin/.nfdump<BR>
 <BR>
 Put the wrapper in place of nfdump by linking to the original location.<BR>
 ln -s /usr/local/nfdumpWrapper/NFDump-wrapper.pl /usr/local/bin/nfdump<BR>
 <BR>
-Make sure that the log location can be written to.
+Make sure that the log locations can be written to.
 Do this however you like.
 I know 777 is not preferred.<BR>
 chmod 777 /usr/local/nfdumpWrapper/log<BR>
+chmod 777 /usr/local/nfdumpWrapper/logtest<BR>
 <BR>
 <B>Possible problems:</B><BR>
 I encountered a situation where the httpd process runs in a protected space.
 In that space there is a private tmp directory.
 The httpd process thinks this is a root based /tmp location.
 I did not figure this out initially, so when I did find a solution I took the easy way out.
 The system I run this on is Red Hat 7.
 The httpd process creates a protected directory in /tmp using a long convoluted name.
 Maybe you have seen and wondered what that was for.
 I ignored it until it prevented me from doing what I needed.<BR>